linediconsine/superSimpleStock/README.md

 2) Trade : Record a transactions about every stock Trade  [Timestamp, Stock Symbol, Quantity, Buy/Sell, Price]

-In my research about financial languages:
+# About financial languages:
 Ticker Price = the last know price of a Stock
+Dividend is usual referred to Last Dividend p = price

 # Functions: